molpopgen/fwdpy11/doc/pages/popobjects.rst

 .. _popobjects:

-Construction of population objects from a predetermined state.
+Construction of population objects from a predetermined state
 ============================================================================================================================================

 Background reading: